Clay (musical): History

+Developed in collaboration with and directed by Eric Rosen.
+Joshua Horvath did sound design, orchestration, and music production.

 During a short run at Northwestern University in 2004, Eric Rosen of About Face Theatre saw Clay, later sending it to an About Face production in Chicago under his direction, and later the Center Theatre Group in Los Angeles.
 A year later, Clay was brought to Rosen's new theatre, Kansas City Repertory Theatre, before going to the Lincoln Center in New York.